 Vaccinate all children starting at age 11 or 12 years, and selectively vaccinate high-risk younger children and other high-risk people.

-Centers for Disease Control and Prevention: Vaccine schedule for children 18 years of age or younger
+Centers for Disease Control and Prevention (CDC): Vaccine schedule for children 18 years of age or younger

-Advisory Committee on Immunization Practices: Meningococcal vaccine recommendations
+Advisory Committee on Immunization Practices (ACIP): Meningococcal vaccine recommendations

 Drugs Mentioned In This Article